Before applying, please view “Working at a wildlife rehabilitation center: things you should know.“

 - Knowledge of the missions of Red Creek Wildlife Center, Inc. and how our missions fit in with the larger picture of wildlife conservation and protection of public health.

-- Knowledge of the regulations and laws associated with wildlife rehabilitation.
+- Some knowledge of the regulations and laws associated with wildlife rehabilitation.

 - Exposure to the operations of a wildlife rehabilitation center.